 As with Stormer and CVR(T) in the eighties, Warrior could have been utilised to a much greater extent across a number variants in the nineties.

 As part of its proposal for the FFLAV competition, GKN developed the ‘low profile Warrior’.

 This would eventually be more widely known as Warrior Reconnaissance as it developed further.
-It was shortened by the removal of one set of road wheels, featured a new radar absorbent appliqué panels and the same Delco turret at the Desert Warrior.
-The standard crew of three was joined by a sensor operator and equipped with an elevating sensor mast multi spectral surveillance system utilising radar, thermal imaging, day/night sights and a laser rangefinder/target designator.
+It was shortened by the removal of one set of road wheels, featured a new radar-absorbent appliqué panels and the same Delco turret at the Desert Warrior.
+The standard crew of three was joined by a sensor operator and equipped with an elevating sensor mast multispectral surveillance system utilising radar, thermal imaging, day/night sights and a laser rangefinder/target designator.
 The reduction in size and payload over a normal Warrior but retention of the same powerplant improved power to weight ratio significantly.
 The turret featured a fully stabilised M-242 25mm automatic cannon and TOW missiles in side mounted launchers.
 Additional communications equipment and an integrated sensor management system completed the specification.
-Handling was apparently not brilliant but it was nonetheless and interesting development that echoes the much later ASCOD and CV90 proposals for FRES/SV.
+Handling was apparently not brilliant but it was nonetheless an interesting development that echoes the much later ASCOD and CV90 proposals for FRES/SV.

 GKN started development on Warrior 2000 in 1997.

 GKN sold its defence vehicle business to Alvis in 1998.